topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 To achieve this, we need to send two proofs to the `verifier`:

-- a **merkle proof**: an inclusion proof of your transaction's receipt in the transaction's block's receipt trie
+- a **merkle proof**: an inclusion proof of your transaction's receipt in the transaction's block receipt trie
 - a **zk-proof**: a zero-knowledge (zk) validity proof that ensures that the state transition of the block is computationally valid

 By verifying the _merkle proof_, the `verifier` can verify that your transaction is part of a greater set of transactions (a set that remains unknown to the `verifier`), and by verifying the `zk-proof`, the `verifier` can ensure that this greater set of transactions is computationally valid.
 Altogether, the verifier will verify that your transaction is part of a valid block, hence is a valid transaction.